j3soon/omni-farm-isaac/README.md

 - The job definitions used above contains minimal configuration.
 You can include more configuration options by referring to the [Job Definition Docs](https://docs.omniverse.nvidia.com/farm/latest/guides/creating_job_definitions.html) and the [Farm Examples](https://docs.omniverse.nvidia.com/farm/latest/farm_examples.html).
 - The sample job definition files and the `scripts/save_job.sh` script only allows the use of a single argument `args`.
 You need to modify the job definition file and script to include more arguments if necessary.
 - Saving an updated job definition (`scripts/save_job.sh`) and submitting a task that refers to that job definition (`scripts/submit_task.sh`) doesn't seem to be always in sync.
-Please submit some dummy tasks to verify that the job definition changes are reflected in new tasks before submitting the actual task.
+Please make sure to remove the job definition (`scripts/remove_job.sh`) first, and submit some dummy tasks to verify that the job definition changes are reflected in new tasks before submitting the actual task.
+- The default time limit (`active_deadline_seconds`) for K8s pods are set to `86400` (1 day) by Omniverse Farm.
+If the task takes longer than 1 day, the task will be terminated.
+After the K8s pod has been terminated, the K8s job will restart it once (`backoffLimit: 1`) even though `is_retryable` is set to False.
+This restarted K8s pod cannot be cancelled through the Omniverse UI.
+You can modify the time limit by changing the `active_deadline_seconds` field in the job definition file, we set it to 10 days in all job definitions, which is enough for most tasks.
 - The `job_spec_path` is required for options such as `args` and `env` to be saved.
 If the `job_spec_path` is `null`, these options will be forced empty.
 In our examples, we simply set it to a dummy value (`"null"`).
 See [this thread](https://nvidia.slack.com/archives/C03AZDA710T/p1689869120574269) for more details.
 - If relative paths are not setup correctly, the task might fail due to the behavior of automatically prepending the path with the current working directory (`/isaac-sim`).
 This behavior may result in errors such as:
   ```
   /isaac-sim/kit/python/bin/python3: can't open file '/isaac-sim/ ': [Errno 2] No such file or directory`.
   ```
-- Not sure why uploading files to Nucleus in docker using `omnicli` sometimes results in connection error: `Error: Connection`...
+- Not sure why uploading files to Nucleus in docker using `omnicli` sometimes results in connection error: `Error: Connection`.

 ## References